 In addition to the non-performance-related remuneration components, all Management Board members receive performance-related variable remuneration in the form of a bonus, the amount of which initially depends on the degree to which certain targets are achieved in a fiscal year.
 This annual bonus incentivizes the members of the Management Board both to achieve key annual budgeting targets - which are derived in turn from long-term strategic planning - and to pursue targets whose achievement does not have a direct financial impact but is of great importance for the strategic and sustainable development of Klöckner & Co.
+The targets are derived in part from the multi-year and long-term strategic planning and therefore represent milestones towards the achievement of the Company's long-term development goals.
+The target setting for the annual bonus therefore enables a balanced combination of short-term and long-term components.

 The basis for determining the amount of the annual bonus is its target amount (target bonus).
-This is the annual bonus to which a member of the Management Board is entitled under the respective service contract at 100% achievement of the specified annual targets.
-According to the degree of over- or underachievement of the specified annual targets, the annual bonus increases or decreases on a target achievement curve determined by the targets set.
-If annual targets are exceeded, the annual bonus may therefore exceed the target bonus (cap).
-It is capped, however, at 200% of the target bonus.
+This is the annual bonus to which a member of the Management Board is entitled under its contract at 100% achievement of the specified annual targets.
+According to the degree of over- or underachievement of the specified annual targets, the annual bonus increases or decreases on a target achievement curve specified when setting the targets.
+If annual targets are exceeded, the annual bonus may therefore exceed the target bonus.
+However, it may not exceed 200% of the target bonus (cap).
 If a member of the Management Board is appointed or leaves during a fiscal year, the annual bonus is paid pro rata temporis.